SuperNOVAS v1.3

 int set_planet_provider_hp (novas_planet_provider_hp func)

-short solarsystem (double jd_tdb, short body, short origin, double *position, double *velocity)
+short solarsystem (double jd_tdb, short body, short origin, double *restrict position, double *restrict velocity)

-short solarsystem_hp (const double jd_tdb[2], short body, short origin, double *position, double *velocity)
+short solarsystem_hp (const double jd_tdb[restrict 2], short body, short origin, double *restrict position, double *restrict velocity)

 Detailed Description